 A CorruptedSampleInfoEntry may be used with a sample group of grouping_type 'nalm' and a NALUMapEntry, using the grouping_type_parameter 'corr'.
 The groupID of the NALUMapEntry map entry indicates the index, starting from 1, in the sample group description of the CorruptedSampleInfoEntry.
 A groupID of 0 indicates that no entry is associated (the identified data is present and not corrupted).

-[[Ed Note on ParameterSetCorruptedFlag : do we want to split per NAL unit type ?]]

 Edit lists and movie fragments